jmewes/plotters/README.md

 - https://mermaid-js.github.io/mermaid

-### Context Mapper
+### Context Map

-This repository hosts a [context-mapper.sh](bin/context-map.sh) script which is wrapper around the following Docker command:
+This repository hosts a [context-map.sh](bin/context-map.sh) script which is wrapper around the following Docker command:

 ```sh
 docker run --rm -v $(PWD):/data experimentalsoftware/context-mapper \
   generate --generator context-map --input /data/context.cml --outputDir /data
 ```

-Call `context-mapper.sh` with the source file as a positional parameter to plot the diagram to the default format (PNG).
+Call `context-map.sh` with the source file as a positional parameter to plot the diagram to the default format (PNG).

 **Also see**